-It was previously noted that under Rule 9510 (ISR), the project would be responsible for reducing construction PM10 emissions by 45 percent, and NOx emissions by 20 percent.
-These reductions are required regardless of whether the project emissions exceed the CEQA significance thresholds.
+The emissions reported in Table 5 are not intended to include all of the reductions required by Rule 9510.
 This CEQA analysis does not account for ISR reductions, as they are treated separately by the SJVAPCD.
-(However, it appears that the reductions in emissions that would result from implementation of Mitigation Measure AQ-1 would meet the ISR emissions reduction requirements.)
-The final emissions calculations for the project will be performed in an Air Impact Assessment (AIA), as required under ISR to determine the specific ISR reductions (i.e., in tons) that will be required for the project.
+However, it appears that the reductions in emissions that would result from implementation of Mitigation Measure AQ-1 would meet the ISR emissions reduction requirements for construction activity.
+The final emissions calculations for the project will be performed in an Air

+Impact Assessment (AIA), as required under ISR to determine the specific ISR reductions (i.e., in tons) that will be required for the project.

-The operation of the Solar Blue Project would result in emissions of regional air pollutants, primarily from project-generated traffic and maintenance equipment.
-The CalEEMod model was also used to predict annual emissions from operation of the Solar Blue Project.
-Since 2022 is the first full year that the Solar Blue project could be operational, that year was used as the analysis year.
+The operation of the Chestnut Solar Project would result in emissions of regional air pollutants, primarily from project-generated traffic and maintenance equipment.
+(The CalEEMod model was also used to predict annual emissions from operation of the project.)
+Since 2022 is the first full year that the project could be operational, that year was used as the analysis year.
 Maintenance vehicle and some off-road equipment usage would occur on-site as well as workers traveling and occasional equipment or vendor deliveries would result in some emissions.
 The annual emissions from project operation are shown in Table 6.